Glumboi/GlumSak/README.md

   # Beta 4.1:
     - Added russian translation
     - Fixed infinite loading bug
+  # Beta 4.2:
+     - Added a new tab dedicated to bugs and user experience + debugging/translations
+     - Added transparent background to the game actions
+     - Added transparent background to the loading screen
+     - Added more gifs to the loading screen
+     - Improved performance of the loading by a bit
+     - Improved scaling on higher dpi's/resolutions (needs more testing to be confirmed)
+     - New way the app loads causes an incompatibility between old pastes and new versions and vice versa
+     - Removed old changelogs from readme to save space
+     - Russian and turkish translations are not included due to them not being finished yet
+     - Temporarily removed a couple translation lines to fix crashing

 # What is GlumSak?
 This project originally was a joke and I never thought that I'll do this some day.